 This is the golden rule.
 Most house sits out there are focused around the pets.
-Pets are an important part of most families and most get treated like royalty.
+Pets are an important part of most families and treated accordingly!

 And let's face it they didn't get to go on holiday so they need some special attention while their owners are away!